blakegreendev/serverless-blog/source/_posts/AWS-DR.md

 2. Route 53 health check becomes unhealthy
 3. SNS notification goes to subscribers and invokes Lambda function
 4. Lambda starts instance in US-East-1
-5. Route 53 serves traffic to failover instance
+5. Route 53 serves traffic to failover instance in US-East-1

 Here is a link to the CloudFormation templates on [Github](https://github.com/bgreengo/aws-dr)